Portfolio, programme, and project offices (P30) Glossary of Terms

 A set of guides on the management and provision of operational IT services.

-An individual, team or group with functional responsibility within an organization for ensuring that spend on IS/IT or other procurement is directed to best effect, i.e. that the business is receiving value for money and continues to achieve the most beneficial outcome.
+An individual, team or group with functional responsibility within an organization for ensuring that spend on IS/IT or other resource is directed to best effect, i.e. that the business is receiving value for money and continues to achieve the most beneficial outcome.
 The term is often used in relation to the outsourcing of IT/IS.
 Sometimes also called 'Intelligent customer'.

 Key Performance Indicator (KPI)